• Skip to primary navigation

 • Small transport wheels

-If there was a contest for the most space-saving walking treadmill, the WalkingPad R2 2-In-1 Treadmill would win.
+If there were a contest for the most space-saving walking treadmill, the WalkingPad R2 2-In-1 Treadmill would win.
 It’s compact and folds in half to save you a lot of room.
 It can also be stored upright to be just 6” long, so you can store it in a closet or against a wall out of the way.
 It can also be rolled under a bed.

 When it’s in use, the WalkingPad R2 has a 2-in-1 design that makes it very versatile.
 The handles fold up and down, so you can use the R2 in the middle of a room or under a desk.
 It has a 17” wide by 47” long deck, so it’s perfect for walking briskly in your living room as well as more slowly at your desk.